taih304/Linux-Shell/Platforms interaction/ThingsBoard/Widget.md

 **Step 2**: Choose the timeseries from that device with valid longitude and latitude to be displayed as the longitude and latitude on the map.

-**Implementation**: Not yet implemented on ESP8266 Arduino framework, check [the corresponding implementation in Python](https://github.com/TranPhucVinh/Python/blob/master/Platforms%20interaction/ThingsBoard/MQTT.md#map-widget).
+**Implementation**: Not yet implemented in Linux Bash Shell framework, check [the corresponding implementation in Python](https://github.com/TranPhucVinh/Python/blob/master/Platforms%20interaction/ThingsBoard/MQTT.md#map-widget).

 ## GPIO widget